srraghu77/NLP/README.md

 Loss is the prediction error in the neural network.
 Method used to calulate the loss is called the loss function.
 This loss is fed back into the neural network as part of the back propogation network.

+In the backpropogation mechanism, we need to calculate the partial derivative of the error with respect to the weights in each layer.
+To calculate this value, we use the chain rule.
+Chain rule is a methematical concept used in calculus to calculate partial derivatives.

+              ∂c/∂a = ∂c/∂b . ∂b/∂a

+Rate of change of C w.r.t a is equal to rate of change of C w.r.t b multipled by rate of change of b w.r.t a.